UttamKumarPatel/creditworthiness-prediction/README.md

 ### Model Training and Evaluation 🧠
 The Random Forest classifier is trained using the preprocessed training data and evaluated on the test data.

-Evaluation Metrics 📊
-The model is evaluated using various metrics, including accuracy, precision, recall, and F1-score.

-# Project Name

 ## Evaluation Metrics 📊
 The model is evaluated using various metrics, including accuracy, precision, recall, and F1-score.